gnuradio/pybombs/debian.md

-# Using PyBOMBS on CentOS
+# Using PyBOMBS on Debian

 ## Debian Jessie